-Brad Hudgens is a senior economist with Georgetown Economic Services.
-He has provided economic counsel to domestic producers in connection with international trade litigations and other advocate pleadings before government agencies, with a particular emphasis on international trade matters before the U.S. International Trade Commission.
-At Georgetown Economic Services, Brad has taken lead roles in economic analysis requiring special technical expertise and the ability to respond directly to client inquiries and provide the appropriate assistance.
-Brad has advised the Specialty Steel Industry of North America (SSINA), as well as other coalitions of steel, agriculture, chemical, and general manufacturing industries in ongoing antidumping and countervailing duty cases involving imports from a number of foreign countries.
-He assisted in the development of trade cases involving analyses of the financial condition of industries impacted by subsidized and/or dumped imports.
+Brad has advised the Specialty Steel Industry of North America (SSINA), as well as other coalitions of steel, agriculture, chemical and general manufacturing industries in ongoing antidumping and countervailing duty cases involving imports from a number of foreign countries.
+He has assisted in the development of hundreds of trade cases involving analyses of the financial condition of industries impacted by subsidized and/or dumped imports.

-Brad was an international trade analyst for seven years with the U.S. International Trade Commission prior to becoming an economic consultant.
-His professional experience also includes two years as a lecturer of business management at Hong Kong Baptist College.
+Brad served as an international trade analyst for seven years with the U.S. International Trade Commission (ITC) prior to becoming an economic consultant.
+Notably, his professional experience includes two years as a lecturer of business management at Hong Kong Baptist College.